A Nash-Moser-H\"ormander implicit function theorem with applications to control and Cauchy problems for PDEs: A Nash-Moser- theorem

+Note that, given $g \in F_\b$, and given $v \in E_\infty$ with $\| v \|_{a_1} \leq \d_1$, the linearized equation $\Phi'(v) h = g$ has a solution $h = \Psi(v) g \in E_\a$ (see \eqref{tame in NM}); hence the solution $u \in E_\a$ of the \emph{nonlinear} equation $\Phi(u) = \Phi(0) + g$ given by Theorem \ref{thm:1} has the same regularity as the solution of the linearized problem with the same datum.
+In this sense our theorem is sharp: the nonlinear problem reaches exactly the same regularity given by the linearized one. \end{remark}

-\begin{remark} As already said in the Introduction, if $E_a$ is a Sobolev space, then the weak space $E_a'$ defined in \cite{Olli} is a strictly larger set, with a strictly weaker norm.
-We give a simple example in the case where $E_a$ is the Sobolev space of complex-valued periodic functions
+\begin{remark} As already said in the Introduction, if $E_a$ is a Sobolev space $H^a$, then the weak space $E_a'$ defined in \cite{Olli} is a strictly larger set, with a strictly weaker norm, and it is in fact the Besov space $B^a_{2,\infty}$.
+To show it, we start by recalling the general definition of $E_a'$ in \cite{Olli}.